Step-by-Step Guide | October 17, 2022

 Things to do:

-• Research federal, state and electric utility funding opportunities
+• Research federal, state and electric utility funding opportunities, including grants and tax credits

 • Ask your utility about incentive programs